ACIC-Africa/Forensics/README.md

 - Lost / Orphan Cluster: Operating systems mark clusters as used even though they do not contain any files.
 This may occur due to disk corruption or not closing a file or when a user shuts down a comuter without closing applications.
 - Bad Sectors: Damaged portion of the disk that do not support read and write operations.

+### Hard Disk Partitions
+Creation of logical drives for effective memory management
+- Primary partition: Holds operating system and system area information required for booting
+- Extended partition: Holds information on data and files stored

 ### Hard Disk Forensics Tools
-- Autopsy: A digital forensics platform and GUI for The Sleuth Kit (TLK) used for:
+- [Autopsy](https://www.sleuthkit.org/): A digital forensics platform and GUI for The Sleuth Kit (TLK) used for:
   - Timeline analysis
   - PhotoRec: Recover deleted files from unallocated space
   - Hash filtering